RihabMDB/RihabMDB/README.md

 - 👋 Hi, I’m Rihab MDB
+- I’m a software engineer
-- 👀 I’m interested in mobile developmenet and artificielle intelligence
+- 👀 I’m also interested in mobile developmenet and artificielle intelligence
 - 🌱 I’m currently learning computer vision and image segmentation